salsous/keng-td/ixia-c/lab1/README.md

 # Lab #1A – IXIA-C + OTGEN CLI + CONTAINER LAB + FRR DUT

 ## Description
+This lab introduces the concept of Network Topology Emulation via the Container Lab software.
+This software is in charge of container orchestration (similar to Docker Compose) and also takes care of the underlying network connections (equivalent to creating virtual point-to-point Ethernet interfaces).
 This lab uses OTGEN CLI (OTG API Client) to control the free Ixia-c Community Edition (OTG Test Tool) which is utilized to send raw traffic through a FRR DUT.
 This lab consists of 1x Ixia-c Controller container, 2x Ixia-c Traffic Engine containers, and 1x FRR container.